Wheeler County Jail Inmate Bail & Bonds

 Instructions on how to post Bail or Bond in Wheeler County

-Because Wheeler County and Nebraska can change their bail bond procedures, it is always best to call either the Wheeler County Jail at 308-654-3232, or the court in the jurisdiction (i.e. Municipal Court, District Court, etc.) where the offender was charged, right after an arrestee has been booked.
+Since Wheeler County and Nebraska may periodically update their bail bond procedures, it is always a good idea to contact either Wheeler County Jail at 308-654-3232, or the court in the appropriate jurisdiction (i.e., Municipal Court, District Court, etc.) where the defendant was charged, immediately after an arrest has been made.

 1. Is the defendant eligible for bail or a bond?

-Option 1 - How to Post Bail using Cash for a Defendant at Wheeler County Jail
+Option 1 - How to Post Bail with Cash for a Defendant at Wheeler County Jail

-To pay a cash bond, go to Wheeler County Jail or to the court where the bail hearing occurred.
-Going directly to the jail will quicken the release of the defendant as any bail paperwork processed at the court will have to be transferred to the jail.
+To post a cash bond, visit Wheeler County Jail or the court where the bail hearing took place.
+Visiting the jail directly can expedite the defendant’s release, as paperwork from the court must first be transferred to the jail.

 Option 2 - How to Post a Private or Surety Bond for a Defendant at Wheeler County Jail